NinjaMarshmallow/cs336-final-project/ProjectMaterials/MongoDB Database Design.md

 	Records all moves made by all players

 	A client queries this collection to retrieve all moves with their username in either the username or the opponent field

 	The client then updates the display to reflect all the moves made

-	I think this will be a "stupid" database where it does know that some moves are illegal, it's just up the the application to prevent illegal moves
+	I think this will be a "stupid" database where it does know that some moves are illegal.
+		It's just up the the application to prevent illegal moves

 	Once a client declares victory, or one of the clients is not on the online users list (closed the window) all moves associated with both usersnames are deleted